Available on these days:

 The distance of ATM Cave from the resort

 Actun Tunichil Muknal or the Belize ATM Cave Tour is one of the most popular adventure tours in Belize.
-The cave tour can best be described as an “Indiana Jones” type experience and visitors have the opportunity to view impressive stalactites and stalagmites inside the cave along with Maya pottery that have been undisturbed for hundreds of years.
+The cave tour can best be described as an “Indiana Jones” type experience and visitors have the opportunity to view impressive stalactites and stalagmites inside the cave along with Maya pottery that has been undisturbed for hundreds of years.

-Your ATM Cave Guide will reveal ancient passage ways and will share stories of Maya Gods and evidence of a Mayan princess burial scene.
+Your ATM Cave Guide will reveal ancient passageways and will share stories of Maya Gods and evidence of a Mayan princess burial scene.

 Actun Tunichil Muknal Cave Tour Highlights

 Actun Tunichil Muknal, called ATM Cave for short, is a large underground system that is a popular tourist attraction due to the large number of Maya artifacts that were discovered in situ by archeologists.
 Over 1,400 objects from the ancient Maya culture have been catalogued, including tools, weapons, pottery objects, and water vessels.
 It is believed that the Maya used the ATM Cave as a religious site to perform bloody sacrifices in an attempt to appear the gods during times of war.
 ATM also features a stone altar carved from stalactites with a stingray spine centerpiece.
 The Maya name (Actun Tunichil Muknal) for the cave translates to “Cave of the Stone Sepulcher” because of this unique altar.